-Including thumb, there are five metacarpophalngeal joints in each hand.
+Including thumb, there are five metacarpophalangeal joints in each hand.
 The metacarpophalangeal joints are supported by

 The arrangement of these ligaments is such that these ligaments are tight when the joint is flexed and loose when extended.

-On volar aspect, these joints [and interphalangeal joints part of capsule forms volar plate.
+On volar aspect, these joints [and interphalangeal joints part of capsule forms the volar plate.

 It is also called, palmar plate or palmar plate.
 Volar plate reinforces the joint capsules, enhance joint stability, and limit hyperextension.

 Volar plates at the metacarpophalangeal and interphalangeal joint are similar in structure and function except that in the metacarpophalangeal joints they are interconnected by a deep transverse ligament.

 Structurally, volar plate is fibrocartilaginous structure is attached to distal to the joint.

 It forms a palmar continuation of the articular surface phalanx and adds to the articular surface during extension.